Computer model reveals College Football Playoff semifinal picks, best bets

 A trip to the national championship is on the line when the College Football Playoff semifinals take place on Thursday and Friday.
 The first matchup of the CFP semifinals will feature the No. 6 Ole Miss Rebels taking on the No. 10 Miami Hurricanes on Thursday at 7:30 p.m.
 ET.
 The Hurricanes, who are 4-1 in their last five meetings against an opponent from the SEC, are favored by 3.5 points, according to the latest college football odds.

 On Friday, a Big Ten battle unfolds when the No. 1 Indiana Hoosiers take on the No. 5 Oregon Ducks at 7:30 p.m.
 ET.
 The Hoosiers won the first meeting of the season, 30-20, and Indiana is favored by four points this time around.
+The over/under for Indiana vs. Oregon is 48.5 points, up two from the opening line.
 Before locking in your College Football Playoff semifinal picks, be sure to check out the top college football betting picks from SportsLine's advanced computer model.

 New users can also target the latest DraftKings promo code, which offers $300 in bonus bets if your first $5 bet wins: